basho-labs/little_riak_book/en/04-operators.md

 ![Tech Stack Backend](../assets/riak-stack-backend.svg)

 Several modern databases have swappable backends, and Riak is no different in that respect.
-Riak currently supports three different storage engines---*Bitcask*, *eLevelDB*, and *Memory*---and one hybrid called *Multi*.
+Riak currently supports three different storage engines: *Bitcask*, *eLevelDB*, and *Memory* --- and one hybrid called *Multi*.

 Using a backend is simply a matter of setting the `storage_backend` with one of the following values.